-Allenbourn Middle School Colehill First School Hayeswood First School St John's CE First School

-This is Wimborne Academy Trust's (WAT) admissions policy which applies to statutory school aged children in:

 Allenbourn Middle School

 Colehill First School

 Hayeswood First School

+Lockyer's Middle School

 St John's CE First School

+This is Wimborne Academy Trust's (WAT) admissions policy which applies to statutory school aged children in:

+Allenbourn Middle School

+Colehill First School

+Hayeswood First School Lockyer's Middle School

+St John's CE First School

-This policy commences for children applying to schools starting in September 2018.
+This policy commences for children applying to schools starting in September 2020.
 It is consistent with DCC's Admission Arrangements for Community and Voluntary Controlled Schools in Dorset.
 It should be read in conjunction with Dorset County Council's (DCC) parents' guide.
 The guide along with admissions policies for other types of schools and further information and clarification are available on Dorset's school admissions website: